Branes and moduli spaces of Higgs bundles on smooth projective varieties: Restriction to curves

 As before, let ${\mathcal B}_X(r)$ (respectively, ${\mathcal B}_M(r)$) be the Betti moduli space of equivalence classes of completely reducible representations of $\pi_1(X,\, x_0)$ (respectively, $\pi_1(M,\, \phi(x_0))$ in $\text{GL}(r, {\mathbb C})$.
 Let

 be the map induced by $\phi_*$ in \eqref{e6}, which clearly is an algebraic map.
-We note that $\Phi$ is injective, because $\phi_*$ is surjective.
+We note that the map $\Phi$ is injective, because the homomorphism $\phi_*$ is surjective.

 Let ${\mathcal H}_X(r)$ be the moduli space of semistable Higgs bundles on $X$ of rank $r$ and degree zero; this moduli space was constructed in \cite{Si3}, \cite{Si4} (see \cite{CN} for its properties).
 Let ${\mathcal H}_M(r)$ be the moduli space of semistable Higgs bundles $(E,\, \theta)$ on $M$ of rank $r$ such that all the rational Chern classes of $E$ of positive degree vanish.
+It may be recalled that any semistable Higgs bundle $(E,\, \theta)$ satisfying \eqref{e2} has the property that all the rational Chern classes of $E$ of positive degree vanish \cite[p.~39, Theorem 2]{Si2}.
 In view of Lemma \ref{3.1}, we have a map